Department Funding Packages

 Melvin Rader Summer Grants for Innovative Philosophical Projects

-Thanks to generous support from the Melvin Rader fund, the philosophy department is sometimes able to offer a competitive program to distribute small summer grants to advanced philosophy graduate students (3rd year and beyond).
+Thanks to generous support from the Melvin Rader fund, the philosophy department is sometimes able to offer a competitive program to distribute small summer grants to advanced philosophy graduate students (third year and beyond).
 These grants, for up to $2,000, help fund innovative philosophical projects that contribute to the student’s scholarship, teaching, and/or professional development.
 Projects that are related to the student’s dissertation topic are encouraged.
 This funding is dependent upon available department resources.

 Non-Departmental Funding